softbar/RpcTools/README.md

 Therefore the call with $api->GetVolume () or $api->SetVolume(10) is also possible.

-Furthermore, it is possible to address calls directly.
-Since some Rpc devices such as the Fritzbox contains several functions of the same name, GetInfo (), it is necessary to transfer the service name.
+Furthermore, it is possible to address calls directly to an service.
+Since some Rpc devices such as the Fritzbox contains several functions of the same name, GetInfo(), it is necessary to transfer the service name.
 This happens as follows
 - $api->__ call ("DeviceInfo1.GetInfo", array with parameter)
 or